HugoLAMOUREUX/Spotidata/README.md

 git clone https://github.com/HugoLAMOUREUX/Open-source-project
 ```

-2. Go to the back-end folder
+2. Open a terminal in the repository and go to the back-end folder
 ```sh
 cd back
 ```